 - Furloughed employees will not have been doing any work and so will need to be updated on any changes.

-The above are generic responses based on the information and understandings available to date.
-Given the legislation and official specific guidance is not yet available and the fact that these are generic answers that do not consider your unique position, we can accept no responsibility for any consequences, financial or otherwise, in respect of action taken based on the above.
+The above are generic responses based on our interpretation of the guidance to date.
+This is likely to change on a regular basis, so please ensure you base any decisions on the latest guidance available.
+We can accept no responsibility for any consequences, financial or otherwise, in respect of action taken based on the above.